 Vienna’s food scene is extremely diverse.
 If you can think of a type of cuisine you’d like to try, you’ll probably find a great restaurant that specializes in it in Vienna.

 One food experience you shouldn’t miss when in Vienna is a visit to Naschmarkt, a food market that has been around since the 1500s.
-You’ll find it in the center of Vienna between Karlsplatz and Kettenbrückengasse and be completely blown away by its size.
+You’ll find it in the Vienna city center between Karlsplatz and Kettenbrückengasse and be completely blown away by its size.

 Naschmarkt is a mile long with hundreds of stalls selling anything you could want for your kitchen, from seafood to condiments and vegetables.
 You’ll also find some good restaurants along the way that are great for a spot of lunch.